Barbiton: Error in the use of names

 Since neither instrument was familiar to European musicians of the late Middle Ages – both had fallen out of use in the occident sometime between the mid-Imperial period and the end of the Roman empire – the error was neither caught nor corrected.
 The mistake seems to be perpetually dredged up from the earlier erroneous texts.

 Descriptions of the Ancient Greek barbiton

 The barbiton (bass kithara) was rare and considered exotic in the Hellenic world – only popular in Anatolia and the eastern Aegean.
-There are much fewer descriptions of it than the well-regarded kithara, and some depictions of it on painted vases were made by painters and sculptors who may have rarely seen them themselves, if any.
+There are much fewer descriptions of it than the well-regarded kithara, and some depictions of it on painted vases were made by painters and sculptors who may have rarely seen one themselves, if ever.
 Consequently, ethno-musicologists struggle to sort out the few available texts, vase paintings, and statuary.

 String count

 The Sicilian poet, Theocritus (xvi.
-45), calls the barbitos an instrument of many strings, i.e. more than seven, which was by the Hellenes considered to be a perfect number, and matched the number of strings customary in the kithara.
+45), calls the barbitos an instrument of many strings, i.e. more than seven, which the Hellenes considered a perfect number, and matched the seven strings customary in the kithara.